dingiso/academic-site/content/authors/admin/_index.md

 ## About Me

-I am a master student of Cyber Security at Huazhong University of Science and Technology.
-I am fortunate to be co-advised by [Dr. Wei Zhou](https://weizhou.netlify.app/) and [Dr. Le Guan](https://guanle.org/).
+I am currently a first-year PhD student of Informatics at Pennsylvania State University.
+I am fortunate to be advised by [Dr. Hong Hu](https://huhong789.github.io/).
 My research interest lies into the intersection of Computer Security and Program Analysis.
 Specifically, I aim to develop next-generation binary analysis techniques to support tasks such as vulnerability detection and patch generation.

 Access my [blog](https://dingiso.github.io)